 Borland planned to return with even more vigor in 2018.
 However, his plans were put on halt when he tore his Achilles tendon in March during spring practices.
 Achilles injuries can be devastating for athletes, but Borland pushed through his rehabilitation and ended up not missing a game in 2018 while also logging a career-high 67 tackles.

 Borland remained a team captain and a full-time starter in 2019, and while he’s only played five games in 2020, he’s remained a regular defensive contributor.

 On the year, Borland has 26 total tackles, 3.5 tackles for loss, and 1.5 sacks.
-Like fellow senior Trey Sermon, Borland has accepted an invite to the Senior Bowl, where he’ll have a chance to try and sell scouts on his NFL potential.
+Like fellow senior Trey Sermon, Borland also accepted an invite to the Senior Bowl.

 The Crimson Tide offense abused Ohio State’s defense in a 52-24 National Championship loss.
 The Buckeyes’ secondary was a large source of ire, but so too was the linebacking core.
 Baron Browning made a few plays, but Tuf Borland and Pete Werner were less consistent.
 Borland, in particular, did not move the needle.
 Borland was consistently sealed off at the point of attack in run defense.
 Additionally, in pass defense, his lack of compensatory athleticism made him a target for the meticulous Steve Sarkisian.